kundajelab/chipseq_pipeline/README.md

 ```
 1) One-command-line installation for all dependencies for ChIP-Seq pipeline.
 2) One command line (or one configuration file) to run the whole pipeline.
-3) Starting the pipeline from fastq, bam or tagalign inputs.
+3) Starting the pipeline from fastq, bam, tagalign and peak.
-4) Resuming from the point of failure.
+4) Resuming from the point of failure without re-doing finished stages.
 5) Automatically optimizing parallel jobs for the pipeline.
 6) Sun Grid Engine cluster support.
 7) Realtime HTML Progress reports to monitor pipeline jobs.
 ```

-### Installation instruction (pipelines and their dependencies)
+### Installation instruction

 Get the latest version of chipseq pipelines and install dependencies.
 ```